Jeiyoon/Jeiyoon/README.md

 [<img src = "./imgs/jeyoona_or.png">](https://jeiyoon.github.io/)

 - You should look at the [Resume](https://jeiyoon.github.io/) and code that I've written
+- I have a solid background in Computer Science
-- I'm a self-starter, team player, and go-getter
+- and I'm pretty much a self-starter, team player, and go-getter
-- (You know, I'm kind of crazy)
+- You know, I'm kind of crazy